lukekyl/HellaFresh/spec.md

         }
 - then be sure that the variables you're dealing with are referred to properly -- creating JS objects and then calling methods on them, for example.

+To add branch and change to branch: git branch name-of-branch git status git checkout name-of-branch